Choosing a Beneficiary for Your IRA or 401(k)

 When it comes to taxes, your spouse is usually the best choice for a primary beneficiary.

 A spousal beneficiary has the greatest flexibility for delaying distributions that are subject to income tax.
-In addition to rolling over your 401(k) or IRA to his or her IRA, a surviving spouse can generally decide to treat your IRA as his or her own IRA.
+In addition to rolling over your 401(k) or IRA to his or her IRA or plan, a surviving spouse can generally decide to treat your IRA as his or her own IRA.
 This can provide more tax and planning options.

 If your spouse is more than 10 years younger than you, then naming your spouse can also reduce the size of any required taxable distributions to you from retirement assets while you're alive.
 This can allow more assets to stay in the retirement account longer and delay the payment of income tax on distributions.